To personer som sitter rundt et bord og spiser og ler på matfestival.

 4. Skifestivalen BLINK

-From 31 July - 3 August, the summer's big event takes place in Sandnes and Gjesdal.
-Join in and get to cheer on your favourite biathlon and cross-country athlete these days!
-And, yes, biathlon and cross-country skiing in the middle of summer is perfectly fine - the competition takes place on roller skis.
+In August, the big summer event takes place in Sandnes and Gjesdal.
+Join and cheer on your favourite biathlon and cross-country athlete during the event!
+And, yes, biathlon and cross-country skiing in the middle of summer is perfectly fine — the competition takes place on roller skis.
 Experience the entire world's skiing elite gathering to compete.
 In addition to the competition itself, socialise with friends or family at an evening event with music, food and lots of fun.

 5. Chamber Music Festival

-This year's festival will be number 34 in a row.
-Stavanger Chamber Music Festival takes place from 6 - 11 August.
+Stavanger Chamber Music Festival takes place at the start of August.
 The festival is one of Europe's leading within the genre, and the public can look forward to several captivating musical experiences.

 6. Tomatfestivalen

 The tomato festival.
 It's only natural to celebrate the tomato in the Stavanger region!
 The county alone keeps 80% of the greenhouses in Norway.
 And tomatoes and cucumbers are a large part of what is produced there.
 The tomatoes from the island of Finnøy are well-known in Norway, and rightly so.
-From 15 - 18 August this year, a family gathering in the centre of Judaberg takes place, with exhibitors, activities and plenty of delicious food.
+In the middle of August this year, a family gathering in the centre of Judaberg takes place, with exhibitors, activities and plenty of delicious food.

 7. Utopia